XIAOYixuan/XIAOYixuan.github.io/teaching/2024_current_topics_in_speech_tech/tts/index.md

 likelihood-free methods, iterative training

 - main architecture and probabilistic graph representation
-- explain model: minmax game
+- explain model: minimax game
 - objectives of G and D
     - intro the spectial training algorithms
 - how to condition GAN on text for TTS
-    - find an example
+    - use an example to show the idea: use the condition signals in the input of the generator {% include sidenote.html id="note-gan-condition" note="The condition signals could be the linguistic features for acoustic models, or mel-spectrogram for vocoder.
+The signals can be used directly or together with the noise vecotr." %}
     - intro why GAN is more common in vocoder but not in acoustic model
 - (advanced study materials) the probabilistic view of its objective, important when we need to  make comparison to other models